yesodweb/shakespeare/README.md

     michael@snoyman.com

-Otherwise, any text between the pair of delimiters is treated a "reference".
+Otherwise, any text between the pair of delimiters is treated as a "reference".
 References are a series of period-separated identifiers, such as:

     family.father.name